History of the Federal Reserve System: The National Monetary Commission, 1907-1913

-Because the bill was introduced by Aldrich, who was considered the epitome of the "Eastern establishment", the bill received little support.
+Because the bill was introduced by Aldrich, who was considered by southern and western states the epitome of the "Eastern establishment", the bill received little support.
 It was derided by southerners and westerners who believed that wealthy families and large corporations ran the country and would thus run the proposed National Reserve Association.
 The National Board of Trade appointed Warburg as head of a committee to persuade Americans to support the plan.
 The committee set up offices in the then-45 states and distributed printed materials about the proposed central bank.
 The Nebraskan populist and frequent Democratic presidential candidate William Jennings Bryan said of the plan: "Big financiers are back of the Aldrich currency scheme."
 He asserted that if it passed, big bankers would "then be in complete control of everything through the control of our national finances."

 There was also Republican opposition to the Aldrich Plan.
 Republican Sen. Robert M. La Follette and Rep. Charles Lindbergh Sr. both spoke out against the favoritism that they contended the bill granted to Wall Street.
 "The Aldrich Plan is the Wall Street Plan ...
 I have alleged that there is a 'Money Trust'", said Lindbergh.
 "The Aldrich plan is a scheme plainly in the interest of the Trust".
 In response, Rep. Arsène Pujo, a Democrat from Louisiana, obtained congressional authorization to form and chair a subcommittee (the Pujo Committee) within the House Committee Banking Committee, to conduct investigative hearings on the alleged "Money Trust".
 The hearings continued for a full year and were led by the subcommittee's counsel, Democratic lawyer Samuel Untermyer, who later also assisted in drafting the Federal Reserve Act.
 The "Pujo hearings" convinced much of the populace that America's money largely rested in the hands of a select few on Wall Street.
 The Subcommittee issued a report saying:

 If by a 'money trust' is meant an established and well-defined identity and community of interest between a few leaders of finance ... which has resulted in a vast and growing concentration of control of money and credit in the hands of a comparatively few men ... the condition thus described exists in this country today ...
 To us the peril is manifest ...
 When we find ... the same man a director in a half dozen or more banks and trust companies all located in the same section of the same city, doing the same class of business and with a like set of associates similarly situated all belonging to the same group and representing the same class of interests, all further pretense of competition is useless. ...